Mozzarella vs Feta - Health impact and Nutrition Comparison

 It is also important to mention some bad health impacts that feta cheese might have.

-Feta cheese contains lactose, which might cause inflammation in people with lactose intolerance.
+Feta cheese contains lactose, which may lead to digestive symptoms such as abdominal cramps, diarrhea, bloating, and flatulence in people with lactose intolerance.
 The sodium content of feta is linked with an increased risk of hypotension development.

-There is an increased risk of prostate cancer development when high calcium foods are consumed.
-(8)
+There is an increased risk of prostate cancer development when high-calcium foods are consumed.
+(7)

 Mozzarella cheese health impacts